czeglediptr/100-days-of-code/log.md

 **Thoughts:** : These twod ays I worked on the Recover problem set, however I have not solved all of it just yet.
 Tomorrow I might take a day off as I feel mmself a little bit tired.

 **Link to work:** N/A

+### Day 46: June 02, 2020

+**Today's Progress**: With a little bit of help I could solve the Recover problem set.
+I am so glad and proud that I could finish that one!
+This week of CS50 was the hardest so far.

+**Thoughts:** : Today I solved the Recover pset and even if I had to use a little bit of help to figure out the correct condition for the while statement, I am roud of my work!
+Keep going!

+**Link to work:** N/A